 2. Promotional Videos

-Promotional videos have become exceptionally popular with the convenience of fast wireless Internet, powerful mobile devices and businesses realizing that they can afford and use video with their marketing.
-These style of videos have adapted quickly to the habits of the modern viewer; short length videos, relevant information, engaging style and available where the viewer will be interested in viewing, and then ideally sharing the video with their social networks!
+Promotional videos have become exceptionally popular with the convenience of fast wireless Internet, powerful mobile devices, and businesses realizing that they can afford and use video with their marketing.
+These styles of videos have adapted quickly to the habits of the modern viewer; short-length videos, relevant information, engaging style, and available where the viewer will be interested in viewing, and then ideally sharing the video with their social networks!

 Examples of Promotional Videos:

 - Corporate Videos